aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-ole/_index.md

 Aspose.Slides for Node.js via Java allows you to set the file type for an embedded object.
 This way, you get to change the OLE frame data or its extension.

-This Javascript shows you how to set the file type for an embedded OLE object:
+This JavaScript shows you how to set the file type for an embedded OLE object:

 ```javascript
 var pres = new aspose.slides.Presentation("embeddedOle.pptx");